Environmental Impact of Factory Farms

 This report is a critique of the U.S. Department of Agriculture study on the costs of manure spreading under the new EPA requirements.

-The paper debunks the myth that CAFOs promote economic development in isolated regions.
+This paper debunks the myth that CAFOs promote economic growth in rural areas.

 The Fast Facts: Resources Specific to Air Pollution from Factory Farms [pdf]